Was Churchill a Closet Socialist?

 Churchill was trying to prevent that.
 How?
 There one must understand what he meant by “Constitutionalism.”
 For Churchill, this is a very rich subject, rather like the writings of James Madison.He saw the problem of bureaucracy, and of excesses by the majority, very clearly from an early day.
 The problem is more mature now than it was in his time.
 That is why it is easy for some of Churchill’s solutions to look leftish from our modern vantage point.

-The answer, then is that no, he was not a “closet socialist.”
-He thought socialism, a far milder form than what we know today, incompatible with human liberty and an obsctruction to human progress.
-The careful study of his complex views will show that above all he regarded liberty as the most important characteristic of a just society.
+The answer to your question, then, is that not a “closet socialist.”
+He thought socialism, a far milder form than what we know today, incompatible with human liberty and an obstruction to human progress.
+Careful study of Churchill’s complex views will show that above all he regarded liberty as the most important characteristic of a just society.